-With the increased number of small and independent breweries opening in the United States—now topping 2,000—more restaurants and taverns are staking their claim in the race to sate the thirsty, and the ever expanding craft beer market.
+With the increased number of small and independent breweries opening in the United States—now topping 2,000—more restaurants, taverns and beer bars are staking their claim in the race to sate the thirsty, and the ever expanding craft beer market.
 As the new era of craft beer-focused establishments sit poised to capitalize on the fuller-flavored beer trend, craft industry veteran Chris Black, owner of Denver’s Falling Rock Tap House, offers his thoughts on how the retailing tier can best serve patrons and producers.

 How to be an Asset, not an A**